 Car accidents often change your life forever, as they can lead to severe and disabling injuries.
-Although practicing proper safety while driving reduces the risk that you will experience a car accident, you cannot control the actions of other motorists.
-Some causes of car accidents include:
+Although practicing proper safety while driving reduces the risk that you will experience a car wreck, you cannot control the actions of other motorists.
+Some causes include:

 - Distracted driving